koding/kdlearn/guides/vhosts-and-subdomains.md

 sudo service apache2 reload
 ```

-Post you setup these files, Go to your IDE window in the browser and Click Options ( a circle right next to your VM ) .
-Click on 'more' from the Settings Baloon and Add the domain you wish to.

-Cheers !

 **Important**: It is recommended that you review the [Directory directive
 documentation](http://httpd.apache.org/docs/current/mod/core.html#directory),
 as there are security implications to allowing directory access, that you
 should understand.

+### I don't have a Subdomain

+If you do not already have a Subdomain, you need to create one with the
+same name that you used in your Virtual Host configuration, as [seen
+here](#creating-a-virtual-host).

+To do this, from Koding navigate to your IDE window and go to your VM
+Settings.
+This will appear as little circle next to your VM Name in the
+left sidebar of Koding.
+From the settings menu, Click "More", and add any
+subdomains that you need.

+For a more indepth explanation of this process, refer to the [Subdomain
+Section here](/faq/vm-hostname/).